-The gallery is located in rural East Devon between Axminster and Chard.
-See the Contact page for directions.
+The gallery opened in September 2017 to show sculptures and drawings by Dave King alongside works by guest artists.
+It is in rural East Devon between Axminster and Chard.
+See Contact page for directions.

-The Archive has two London exhibitions – Frances Aviva Blane’s Broken Heads Broken Paint and Howard Hodgkin’s Last Paintings at the Gagosian, Mayfair, and Westcountry shows including Jane Hedges, Chris Dunseath and Jacy Wall in Dorset Art Weeks 2018, Kate Westbrook’s Diana and Actaeon at The Malthouse Gallery in Lyme Regis in May and David Haughton in St Just at Penlee House in Penzance earlier this year.
+Also included are Virginia Woolf: An exhibition Inspired by her Writings, most recently at the Fitzwilliam Museum, Cambridge, then of Trail@14 at the Devon Guild of Craftsmen’s Riverside Gallery in Bovey Tracey, the Royal West of England Academy’s 166th Annual Open, and an exhibition of prints in Budleigh Salterton – Looking For Jeffery Edwards, Frances Aviva Blane’s Broken Heads Broken Paint and Howard Hodgkin’s Last Paintings, both in London, and several Westcountry shows: Sculpture @ The Walled Garden in Moreton, Dorset (below), Jane Hedges, Chris Dunseath and Jacy Wall in Dorset Art Weeks 2018, Kate Westbrook’s Diana and Actaeon at The Malthouse Gallery in Lyme Regis and David Haughton in St Just at Penlee House, Penzance.